turingschool-projects/kwk-level3-swift/sessions/dictionaries_lab.markdown

 As we close our tutorial time, we'll either write in our journals or discuss as a group:

 - What is a dictionary (in Swift)?
 - What's a situation in which you would want to use a dictionary instead of an array?
-Why?
+Why And what about vice versa?
 - What do you still want to know about dictionaries and/or what are you still confused about?